Monoamine oxidase B: Animal models

 Transgenic mice that are unable to produce MAO-B are shown to be resistant to a mouse model of Parkinson's disease.
 They also demonstrate increased responsiveness to stress (as with MAO-A knockout mice) and increased β-PEA.
 In addition, they exhibit behavioral disinhibition and reduced anxiety-like behaviors.

 Treatment with selegiline, an MAO-B inhibitor, in rats has been shown to prevent many age-related biological changes, such as optic nerve degeneration, and extend average lifespan by up to 39%.
 However, subsequent research suggests that the anti-aging effects of selegiline in animals are due to its catecholaminergic activity enhancer actions rather than MAO-B inhibition.

 Effects of deficiency in humans

 While people lacking the gene for MAO-A display intellectual disabilities and behavioral abnormalities, people lacking the gene for MAO-B display no abnormalities except elevated phenethylamine levels in urine.

-The prophylactic use of MAO-B inhibitors to slow natural human aging in otherwise healthy individuals has been proposed, but remains a highly controversial topic.
+The prophylactic use of MAO-B inhibitors to slow human aging in otherwise healthy individuals has been proposed, but remains a highly controversial topic.